projectcontour/gimbal/docs/openstack-discoverer.md

 The discoverer requires a username/password, auth URL, as well as the TenantName of the Openstack cluster to be discovered:

 Credentials required:

-- Username: User with access to api
+- Username: User with access to the API
 - Password: Password for User
 - AuthURL: Openstack API Url
 - TenantName: Tenant used to discover services